Skip to main content

 Thyroid Cancer and Childhood Leukemia

-DCEG is evaluating PFAS in the Finnish Maternity Cohort (FMC) in two nested case-control studies of: (I) prenatal serum levels and acute lymphoblastic leukemia (ALL) risk in children and (II) pre-diagnostic serum levels and papillary thyroid cancer in mothers.
+DCEG is evaluating PFAS exposure and cancer risk in the Finnish Maternity Cohort (FMC) in two nested case-control studies of: (I) prenatal serum levels and acute lymphoblastic leukemia (ALL) risk in children and (II) pre-diagnostic serum levels and papillary thyroid cancer in mothers.
 Participants are identified by linking FMC participants to the nationwide Finnish Cancer Registry among mothers with available sera.
 Cases and controls are sampled from primiparous mothers with no history of cancer at the time of first birth, having a full-term (37-42 week) singleton live birth without Down syndrome.
-The study includes 400 cases of ALL (children <15 years) and 400 cases of thyroid cancer among the mothers, utilizing frequency matching and a shared control group.
-This study will contribute to the limited literature describing the association between PFAS and childhood leukemia and thyroid cancer in women.
+The study includes 400 cases of ALL (children <15 years) and 400 cases of thyroid cancer among the mothers, using frequency matching and 400 controls.
+In the study of thyroid cancer, the researchers detected seven PFAS in more than half of the women.
+They noted suggestive but imprecise increased risks associated with PFOA and PFOS for those diagnosed with thyroid cancer before age 40, but overall, these results show no clear association between PFAS and papillary thyroid cancer risk.

 Madrigal J et al. Prediagnostic serum concentrations of per- and polyfluoroalkyl substances and risk of papillary thyroid cancer in the Finnish Maternity Cohort.
 Int J Cancer.
 2023